 The star on the stand at the right is from Dollar General years ago.
 It also has been at least six different colors over the years.
-I painted that mercury glass style but it didn’t turn out as well as the other items.
+I painted that mercury glass style, but it didn’t turn out and the other items.

 I took down my husband’s and my stockings to put these keys up.
 They look like keys Santa would have to get in the house, don’t they?

-Love me some keys and I love that they were originally ornaments for the tree but look like actual keys with this spray paint treatment on them.
+Love some keys and I love they were originally ornaments for the tree but look like actual keys with this spray paint treatment on them.